bhartiy/learnsellacious/pages/27.settings/currencies/docs.md

 2. For adding  currencies, go to Settings and select  currencies from the dropped down menu.
 3. To create a new currencies, click on new button.
 4. Fill the information about the  currencies in different sections available in the  currencies window.
-5. click on save button to save the  currencies details.
+5. Click on save button to save the  currencies details.